hargata/lubelog/README.md

 3. CHECK culture in .env file, default is en_US, also setup SMTP for user management if you want that.
 4. Run `docker build -t lubelogger -f Dockerfile .`
 5. CHECK docker-compose.yml and make sure the mounting directories look correct.
-6. If not using traefik, use docker-compose-notraefik.yml
+6. If using traefik, use docker-compose.traefik.yml
 7. Run `docker-compose up`

 ## Additional Docker Instructions